 3. Celebrate the New Year

 Countries like Iran, India, and Turkey, among many other areas of Asia, observe the New Year on the spring equinox, generally in observance of Nowruz (which means "new day" in Persian).
 Specific religions also adhere to the holy day, including the Bahá'í Faith.

 4. Take a Trip to Mexico

 Called Shunbun no hi, the Japanese spend the week of the vernal equinox visiting their hometowns, spending time with family, and tending to ancestral graves.

-March 20 is World Storytelling Day in the northern hemisphere (the southern hemisphere celebrates this for the autumn equinox), so take this opportunity to share stories of your family, childhood, or this year's theme, "Transformation."
+March 20 is World Storytelling Day in the northern hemisphere, so take this opportunity to share stories of your family, childhood, or any other yarn you'd like to spin.